Mikihero/BetterCoinflips/README.md

  14. The player will be forceclassed to SCP-049-2.
  15. The player's inventory will be reset.
  16. The player's role will be changed to the opposite one (class d - scientist, mtf - ci etc.)
+ 17. An instantly exploding grenade will spawn on their head.

 - The plugin will prevent the spawns of a specified amount of coins around the map.
 - The plugin will replace a specified amount of the chosen item (by default SCP-500) with a coin in the SCP pedestals.